 Having honed his skills in the rich, musical breeding ground of the Boston area, Mike earned his B.M. in music education from Berklee College of Music and his M.M. in performance from the University of Massachusetts.
 In addition, he spent five years under the tutelage of legendary Jazz educator, Charlie Banacos (Mike Stern, Wayne Krantz, Jeff Berlin).

-Mike has worked with many of the industry's most respected musicians, including Steve Vai, John Scofield, Billy Sheehan, Larry Coryell, Keith Carlock, Jeff Berlin, Kirk Covington, Ike Stubblefield, The Platters, The Coasters, Michael Whittaker, Adam Nitti, Wes Little, Brian Allen, Roy Vogt and Bob Harsen.
+Mike has worked with many of the industry's most respected musicians, including Steve Vai, John Scofield, Billy Sheehan, Larry Coryell, Keith Carlock, Jeff Berlin, Kirk Covington, Chester Thompson, Ike Stubblefield, Michael Whittaker, Adam Nitti, Wes Little, Brian Allen, Roy Vogt and Bob Harsen.

-Mike is an adjunct professor of guitar at Belmont University, an instructor at the esteemed Guitar Workshop Plus camp, a contributing clinician for the D’Addario Education Collective, and he offers courses of private study to any musician, artist or writer who wishes to expand their musical vocabulary.
+Mike is an adjunct professor of guitar at Belmont University, and has also served on the faculty at Berklee Guitar Sessions and Guitar Workshop Plus.
+He is a contributing clinician for the D’Addario Education Collective and offers courses of private study to any musician, artist or writer who wishes to expand their musical vocabulary.
 Many of Mike's former students have gone on to perform with some of the most well known names in music.

 "This should re-define, or maybe define for the first time, a more vibrant, creative, thinking man's version of fusion that will bear repeated listenings and reveal more with each pass. ...[Mike has] delved deep into a jazz foundation, then mixed in the right amount of non-jazz, but jazz related styles, and at the same time kept the time-honored jazz tratition of blending great soloing with thoughtful and at times spectacular arranging...a winning formula."